sebastianotronto/sebastiano.tronto.net/src/blog/2022-06-04-gemini/gemini.md

 and, more annoyingly for the few gemini users, I am going to use http(s) links even when a gemini counterpart is available.

+*Update: as of August 2023, my website is still available on gemini, but new blog posts are no longer mirrore there*